PMaynard/jekyll-nationpigeon/_posts/2015-02-07-configuring-static-ip-internet-sharing-raspberry-pi.md

 	sudo iptables -t nat -F POSTROUTING
 	sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE sudo sh -c "echo 1 > /proc/sys/net/ipv4/ip_forward"

+The first rule allows forwarded packets (initial ones).
+The second rule allows forwarding of established connection packets (and those related to ones that started).
+The third rule does the NAT.

 That's it, you should now be able to connect to the Internet from your PI.
 Note that this is a NATed connection, which means that you will not be able to connect to your PI from any machine on the network, with out a bit more work.